-Ginger L. Grimes is the 2016-17 Social Justice Fellow for Goldstein, Borgen, Dardarian & Ho.
+Ginger L. Grimes joined Goldstein Borgen Dardarian & Ho as a Social Justice Fellow in October 2016 and became an Associate in November 2017.
 Prior to joining GBDH, Ginger clerked for the Honorable Daniel R. Foley of the Intermediate Court of Appeals for the State of Hawai‛i.
 Ginger graduated with pro bono high honors from the University of California, Irvine School of Law in 2015.
-During law school, Ginger volunteered for the Legal Aid Society-Employment Law Center’s Workers’ Rights Clinic, Bet Tzedek Legal Services’ Housing and Impact Litigation unit, and Inner City Law Center’s Homeless Veterans team.
+During law school, Ginger volunteered for the Legal Aid Society-Employment Law Center (now Legal Aid at Work), Bet Tzedek Legal Services, and Inner City Law Center.
 Ginger won second place in the National LGBT Bar Association’s Michael Greenberg Student Writing Competition, and received the “3L Trailblazer Award” for her advocacy for gender-neutral bathrooms on UCI’s campus.

 - J.D., cum laude, University of California, Irvine School of Law, 2015